dguest/atlas-dl/_episodes/04-cloning.md

 ## Bring your local repository back

 Good thing we just pused to gitlab.
-Let's clone the repository again:
+Let's clone the repository again.
+Go to the `bootcamp-example` repository on gitlab again, click "clone" button again and copy the "clone with SSH" url.
+Then run

 ~~~
-git clone
+git clone <copied url>
 ~~~

+You should be back where you were before you deleted everything.